Your Preconception Plan Checklist

 Social and Emotional Health

-Starting a family is a big life-changing step for any woman.
-So, it’s important to assess a woman’s readiness in the social and emotional aspects of health as well.
+Starting a family is a big, life-changing step for any woman.
+So, assessing a woman's readiness in the social and emotional aspects of health is important.

 “Part of my assessment is to talk openly with women about their support network and home environment to ensure that it is safe and secure for her and a potential baby.
 We have mental health and other community resources to help women who may need it,” says Dr. Rehman.